TS-Reasoner: Aligning Time Series Foundation Models with LLM Reasoning: Experiments

 Table~\ref{tab:reasoning} presents the performance of all models on the two benchmarks.
 The best results are bolded, and the second-best results are underlined.
 Based on the results, we have the following key observations:

-\textbf{(i) \ours achieves superior overall performance on all benchmarks among models of the same size.} Specifically, \ours demonstrates superior performance, surpassing the best-performing LLM by 7.60\% overall, the best VLM by 5.25\% overall, and the TSLLM by 3.54\% overall on the TimeSeriesExam benchmark.
-Compared to the backbone model, \ours improves on our backbone LLM performance by a substantial 16.29\%. \ours also excels the best baseline on MTBench by around 2\%.
-In addition, \ours performs even competently with ChatTS-14B, which has a larger base model.
+\textbf{(i) \ours achieves superior overall performance on all benchmarks among models of the same size.} Specifically, \ours demonstrates superior performance, surpassing the best-performing LLM by 8.17\% overall, the best VLM by 5.82\% overall, and the TSLLM by 4.11\% overall on the TimeSeriesExam benchmark.
+Compared to the backbone model, \ours improves on our backbone LLM performance by a substantial 8.17 points (a 17.5\% relative gain). \ours also outperforms the best baseline on MTBench by 1.52--3.28 points.
+In addition, \ours also performs competitively against ChatTS-14B, which has a larger base model.
 The notable improvement demonstrates the effectiveness of our model in various time series reasoning scenarios by introducing the temporal information of TSFM for the LLM.

-(ii) \textbf{\ours delivers consistent gains in most time series understanding and reasoning subtasks.} In particular, it surpasses the second best baseline with absolute improvements of 2.16\% in \textit{Pattern Recognition}, 8.05\% in \textit{Noise Understanding}, 2.33\% in \textit{Anomaly Detection}, and 2.65\% in \textit{Similarity Analysis}, while also yielding around 2\% improvements on both financial and weather reasoning tasks.
-These gains stem from two key factors: (1) aligning time series with text during training substantially strengthens \ours' understanding of time series patterns; and (2) this improved understanding further enhances its ability to reason over time series in context when combined with textual information.
+(ii) \textbf{\ours shows consistent gains across time series reasoning subtasks.} \ours consistently leads across reasoning tasks, with notable improvements over the best comparable-scale baseline in multiple subtasks like \textit{Pattern Recognition} (3.33\%), \textit{Noise Understanding} (7.28\%).
+It also gains 1.52--3.28 points in financial and weather reasoning.
+Such improvements stem from robust alignment and the enhanced ability to reason over numerical patterns within textual contexts.

+Among all categories, Pattern Recognition shows the largest gap to GPT-4.1.
+We attribute this primarily to the general multi-step reasoning capacity gap between our 7B backbone and a frontier-scale model.
+This suggests that while TS-Reasoner improves the model's time series understanding, its overall performance on tasks that demand both temporal understanding and complex multi-step reasoning remains bounded by the reasoning capacity of the base LLM.
+A promising direction for future work is to further strengthen this reasoning ability on top of the current model to narrow the gap to frontier models.